 Your doctor may do some or all of the following:

 Talk to your doctor about your current medications.
-You may be asked to stop taking some medications up to one week before the procedure, like:
+You may be asked to stop taking some medications up to 1 week before the procedure.

 Leading up to your procedure:

 Local anesthetic will be given to numb the throat.
 It will also help to prevent coughing and gagging.
 You may also be given medication to help you relax.